jburger/typescript-examples/README.md

-# Typescript testing workflow examples from my blog: blog.theburge.co
+# Typescript testing workflow examples

 You'll find typescript centric examples on:
 - using webpack to bundle and minify your typescript files